SovereignCloudStack/docs/contributor-docs/operations/tests/test-implementation-guide.md

 ### Pytest Test Example

-Assuming we want to unit test some members of the module `property_compliance`, we would create a file `property_compliance_test.py` with the following content as a starting point:
+Assuming we want to unit test some members of the module `property_compliance` from the previous section, we would create a file `property_compliance_test.py` with the following content as a starting point:

 ```python
 """Unit tests for property_compliance.